DiegoFleitas/sls-youtube-backup/README.md

 # Sarambabot

-A serverless Discord bot that checks a twitter feed every minute & forwards One Piece updates to a specific discord channel
+A serverless Discord bot that checks a twitter feed every minute* & forwards One Piece updates to a specific discord channel

+(*) Whhy every minute?
+Because AFAIK Twitter charges you for using better methods! lol

 ![imagen](https://user-images.githubusercontent.com/15369935/153233333-fe0b04e5-a65c-4206-9709-578434c4605d.png)